 Level mode can be activated in two ways:

-- The LEVEL Autopilot menu button as described in the following sections. - An optionally-installed external Level button (see the SkyView Classic / SE / HDX System Installation Guide for connection details).
+- The LEVEL autopilot menu button as described in the following sections. - An optionally-installed external Level button (see the SkyView System Installation Guide or the SkyView HDX System Installation Manual (Certified) for connection details).

 Simplified or Expert Controls